 The College was presented with three alternate solutions to choose from: GrassPave2™ – an extrude plastic product, GravelPave2™ – a system of crushed rock with cellular confinement, and Uni Eco-Stone®.
 Uni-Ecoloc®, a fourth alternative, was approved just prior to bidding because of its mechanical installation efficiency.
 Uni-Ecoloc was chosen because it offered the College an environmentally responsible choice that was also durable and reasonably economical.
 The costs were determined to be the same as, or lower than, traditional alternatives using new treatment and detention systems.
 As the Ecoloc pavers were mechanically installed, additional time and labor savings would be realized.

 The system is designed to control stormwater runoff, treat it, and reinfiltrate it into the water table.
 The innovative design added new parking by removing and reshaping planting islands and reorganizing lanes.
 The design included infiltration to the subgrade and storage in rock ballast under the pavement.
 Runoff from the parking lots currently discharges to the nearby East Fork of Houston Creek without treatment or detention; the college felt the ideal solution would reduce the amount of runoff to the Creek.
 The combination of adding new permeable paving and converting existing paving to permeable surfaces is expected to result in the desired net reduction in runoff.

-Monitoring and teaching opportunities for students in the college’s environmental studies program are also possible.
-Students will be able to observe surface infiltration rates and be able to easily remove a few pavers and examine the base materials to analyze pollutants being leached out of the water.
+Ecoloc Pavers provide monitoring and teaching opportunities for students in the college’s environmental studies program since students will be able to observe surface infiltration rates and easily remove a few pavers to examine the base materials and analyze pollutants being leached out of the water.